|

 Inexplicably to me, too, is the

-fact that all of the Armenians with whom I have discussed it supported the
+fact that all of the Armenians, with whom I discussed it, supported the

 Serbians versus the Kosovars.
 It seems to me a knee jerk reaction to a fear of